AutoTrader

 Data Collection & Feature Engineering

 This is where the raw ingredients come from.
-Every night, the pipeline pulls fresh market data from the EODHD API for all S&P 500 constituents plus 184 ETFs, then transforms that data into a rich set of 400+ engineered features.
-The features come from eight distinct sources, each capturing a different dimension of market behavior.
+Every night, the pipeline pulls fresh market data from the EODHD API for all S&P 500 constituents plus 184 ETFs, then transforms that data into a rich set of 500+ engineered features spanning technical, fundamental, sentiment, behavioral, and alternative data dimensions.

 How It Works